Lubbock artist paints mural in Uvalde to honor 10-year-old student killed in Robb Elementary School shooting

 Martinez also painted 21 hearts to honor each victim of the massacre.

-He added that while he worked pro bono, he appreciates the support he’s received from the Lubbock community after several people reached out to him offering money for his travels to and from Uvalde, as well as paying for his hotel, which he said he would have been happy to pay out-of-pocket.
+He added that while he worked pro bono, he appreciates the support he’s received from the Lubbock community.
+Several people reached out to him offering money for his travels to and from Uvalde, as well as paying for his hotel, which he said he would have been happy to pay out-of-pocket.

 Martinez said he gave his all to the project and is proud to show Uvalde how much the City of Lubbock cares about, loves and supports its neighbors down south.